Lehigh Valley Community Foundation Awards $230,000 in 2016-17 Community Partnership Grants

 - Lehigh Valley Synergy Fund of LVCF- implemented in partnership with the United Way of the Greater Lehigh Valley, the fund supports non-profits engaging in various levels of collaboration (year two) - $10,000

-- State Theatre of Easton – supports the production of the Freddy Awards (year three) - $10,000
+- State Theatre of Easton – supports the production of the Freddy Awards (year four) - $10,000

 Two new targeted, multi-year grants were awarded for 2016-17.